 About Choumert Square

-Choumert Square, built in the latter half of the 19th Century, presents to the visitor not a square but a laneway of 46 tiny cottages leading to a communal `walled’ garden.
+Choumert Square, built in the late 19th Century, presents to the visitor not a square but a laneway of 46 tiny cottages leading to a communal `walled’ garden.
 The gardens of this secret Southwark street are among the tiniest it’s possible to tend!
-They’ve evolved over some 40 years, triggered initially by a few neighbours’ gardening passions that infused the enthusiasm of others.
+They’ve evolved over some 40 years, triggered initially by a few neighbours’ gardening passions that enthused others to follow.
+The Square is sited in the Holly Grove Conservation Area, and is a part of Peckham’s heritage.

 The garden has been featured on BBC TV (Gardeners’ World three times) and on Channel 4, in numerous magazines and national press articles (including BBC Good Homes, Period Living, London Evening Standard, The Sunday Times and The Guardian).